 Cons: Only 3G hotspot; Limited to SD video streaming

-The middle of T-Mobile's unlimited data plans and the overall best value, Magenta will cost you $70 a month for a single line or $140 for four lines.
-Like the Essentials plan, you get unlimited calls, texts and data and you're still limited to SD video streaming.
+The middle of T-Mobile's unlimited data plans and the overall best value, Magenta will cost you $70 a month for a single line or $160 for four lines.
+(T-Mobile is known to offer discounts on the third line of service, reducing your monthly cost.)
+As with the Essentials plan, you get unlimited calls, texts and data and you're still limited to SD video streaming.
 However, you now get 100GB of priority data, 5GB of high-speed data on your hotspot and Netflix Basic thrown in for free when you have two or more lines.
+The Magenta plan also qualifies for a year of Apple TV Plus and Paramount Plus.
+When you travel overseas, you can use your data, capped at 256 kbps speeds, except in 11 European countries where you can enjoy 5GB of high speed data.

 Pros: Attractive perks; Affordable price; Benefits for additional lines